 ‘There are a lot of historical and other connections across the region,’ says Rajeeb.
 ‘South Asia as a whole is very strong as a region.
 Yet before we started the summit, we had no idea about art in Myanmar or what is happening in Nepal, for example.
 And if we were facing these problems, what about people from the rest of the world?’

 Indeed, the rest of the world has quickly seen the Dhaka Art Summit as the place to discover South Asian art.
-Led by the foundation’s artistic director, Diana Campbell Betancourt, the 2016 edition featured an impressive list of collaborations with some of the world’s biggest museums, including the venerated institutions of the Centre Pompidou, Tate Modern, the Guggenheim Museum and Kunsthalle Zürich.
+Led by the foundation’s artistic director, Diana Campbell Betancourt, the 2016 edition featured an impressive list of collaborations with some of the world’s biggest museums.
+These include the venerated institutions of the Centre Pompidou, Tate Modern, the Guggenheim Museum and Kunsthalle Zürich.
 Each of these museums is conducting long-term research into the region that will remain with their respective institutions long after the summit is over.

 ‘The summit has quickly become the new must-watch hotspot on the international art circuit,’ says Nada Raza, assistant curator for South Asia at the Tate Modern.
 ‘Its rapid ascent shows that art needs new meeting points, that the former centres no longer hold.’

 ‘People have so much interest in this part of the world, but very little knowledge,’ adds Rajeeb.
 ‘They want to discover, they want to find out.’